 Phentermine is very effective at boosting energy and suppressing appetite to promote increased activity and healthier eating.
 However, certain foods prove especially effective in encouraging further weight loss.

 Here are five foods that help boost metabolism:

 Eggs are in most ‘superfood’ lists as they are high in B vitamins, contain fat-burning choline, and are also a great source of protein at one gram of protein for every 13 calories.
 Protein helps boost metabolism and stabilize blood sugar levels.
 The latter is important to keep you feeling fuller for longer and better able to resist cravings.

 Salmon, along with other oily fish like tuna, contains plenty of protein and relatively few calories.
 A 3-ounce fillet of salmon has 180 calories and provides 19 grams of protein .
-More, this popular seafood is a great source of omega-3 fatty acids, which help protect heart health, improve insulin sensitivity, decrease belly fat.
+This popular seafood is also a great source of omega-3 fatty acids, which help protect heart health, improve insulin sensitivity, decrease belly fat.

 Green tea has become widely popular in recent years for its health benefits related to weight loss, longevity and heart health.
 Good news is, science supports this health craze.

 The main antioxidant in green tea, epigallocatechin gallate (EGCG), helps boost metabolism and encourage fat breakdown.
 EGCC indirectly increases fat breakdown on a cellular level so that more fat is broken down and used as energy by the body.

 You can either drink tea as a beverage, or take green tea extract in supplement form.
 Taking a natural weight loss supplement that contains green tea extract - like 5 Star Fat Burner - could be a great option if you are not too keen on green tea’s flavor.